Kilkenny – so much to tour and explore within walking distance

 Kilkenny Cycling Tours are also on hand for a whistle-stop tour of Kilkenny’s fascinating landmarks.

-Stop by Kilkenny’s famous Medieval Mile.
+Stop by Ireland’s famous Medieval Mile.
 As Ireland’s best preserved medieval city, the mile captures 800 years of history and hosts renowned and hidden gems, from the magnificent Castle and the enchanting Rothe Gardens to St. Canice’s Cathedral and the Hole in the Wall.
 This is a city shrouded in tales of superstition and subterfuge.
-For the brave, grab the opportunity to climb St. Canice’s round tower which at 30m, is one of only three climbable towers in Ireland.
+For the brave, grab the opportunity to climb St. Canice’s round tower which at 30m, is one of only two climbable towers in Ireland.

 Explore captivating landmarks such as Shee Alms House, the Tholsel or ‘Town Hall‘ as the locals call it, or drop into the magnificent Medieval Mile Museum.
 Venture down the Butter Slip and Market Slip to meet Kilkenny’s infamous ‘Dame Alice Kyteler’ in Kyteler’s Inn on a ghostly walking tour.
 You can even try a medieval meal in Petronella, which is named after the unfortunate maid to Dame Alice who was burned at the stake as a witch.